- What are cross-border payments?

 How cross-border payments work

 Cross-border payments move through a series of coordinated steps involving messaging networks, correspondent banks, and settlement systems.
-While the user experience may feel simple, multiple institutions often participate behind the scenes before funds reach the recipient.
+While the experience may feel simple from the sender's side, multiple institutions participate before funds reach the recipient.

 - The sender initiates the payment through their bank or platform, providing recipient and currency details